 Tight control on reinsurers' default risk is founded on the Group's internal standards, according to which the financial strength of the reinsurers selected: A- or higher (based on a conservative approach of using the lowest financial strength rating awarded by S&P, Moody's and Fitch).
-The ratings of the reinsurers with which the Group deals are tracked on a monthly basis.
+The ratings of the reinsurers with which the Group deals are monitored on a quarterly basis.